HaukeBartsch/rclike/readme.md

 Debug
 ======

-In order to test the page its easiest to start a local php web-server and to connect to the interface on http://localhost:8000.
+In order to test the application its easiest to start a local php web-server and to connect to the interface on http://localhost:8000.

 ```
 php -S localhost:8000